 Pet Rat Facts

-- Average lifespan of a pet rat is two to three years.
+- Average lifespan of a pet rat is 18 to 36 months.

 - Most pet rats are actually a type of rat called a Norway rat (Rattus norvegicus).
 Other names for a Norway rat are common rat, brown rat, street rat, sewer rat, Hanover rat, Norwegian rat, or wharf rat.